Standing Rock Sioux Reservation: History

-In February 1890, the United States government broke a Lakota treaty by breaking up the Great Sioux Reservation, an area that formerly encompassed the majority of the state.
+In February 1890, the United States government broke another Lakota treaty by breaking up the Great Sioux Reservation, an area that formerly encompassed the majority of the state.
 It reduced it and divided it into five smaller reservations.
 The government was accommodating white homesteaders from the eastern United States; in addition, it intended to "break up tribal relationships" and "conform Indians to the white man's ways, peaceably if they will, or forcibly if they must".
 On the reduced reservations, the government allocated family units on 320 acre plots for individual households.

 Although the Lakota were historically a nomadic people living in tipis, and their Plains Native American culture was based strongly upon buffalo and horse culture, they were expected to farm and raise livestock.
 With the goal of assimilation, in the late 19th and early 20th centuries, they were forced to send their children to boarding schools; the schools taught English and Christianity, as well as American cultural practices.
 Generally, they forbade inclusion of Native American traditional culture and language.
 The children were beaten if they tried to do anything related to their native culture.